isomerpages/pa-cdcse/_what-we-do/Future Ready/Build Your Tomorrow @ South East (BYT).md

 while making informed decisions for their career paths.
-BYT offers a range of activities, including career skills classes, exploration workshops, simulation exercises, job attachments and company visits, which schools can use to complement their gareer guidance efforts.
-Through collaboration with schools, corporations, community partners and other stakeholders, BYT seeks to provide enhanced employability and a sense of &nbsp;community contribution.</p>
+BYT offers a range of activities, including career skills classes, exploration workshops, simulation exercises, job attachments and company visits, which schools can use to complement their career guidance efforts.
+Through collaboration with schools, corporations, community partners and other stakeholders, BYT seeks to provide enhanced employability and a sense of community contribution.</p>
 <p>In 2020, BYT replaced its skills development workshops with career skills
 classes to align with Singapore schools’ Education &amp; Career Guidance (ECG) efforts.</p>